SophieHsu/FOV-aware-planner/README.md

 ### Making More Training Data

-The size of the training levels are fixed to be 15(width) x 10(height).
+The size of the training levels is fixed to be 15(width) x 10(height).
 The available tile types are:

 ```
 '1': Player 1